ZaneAvernathy/ModularMinimugBox/README.md

 MMBHPBar
 	This draws a bar that represents current HP/max HP.

+MMBHPBarStatus
+	This draws a bar that represents current HP/max HP, alternating with status every 64 frames.

 MMBAffinity
 	This draws the unit's affinity, if they have one.